I believe success comes through collaboration

 Erin Haugen, PhD, LP, CMPC, is a licensed clinical psychologist and sport psychologist in Grand Forks, ND.
 She is passionate about sport performance, athlete mental health, interprofessional practice, and professional well-being.
 Her enthusiastic, approachable, and practical style are assets when helping others.

 Dr. Haugen is employed at Assessment and Therapy Associates of Grand Forks (ATAGF), PLLC.
 She is also an adjunct faculty member in the Department of Psychology at the University of North Dakota and faculty member at Altru Family Medicine Residency.
-She is involved in training sports medicine fellows in family medicine and physical therapy as well as athletic training students.
-She is also past-president of the North Dakota Board of Psychologist Examiners.
+She trains sports medicine fellows from family medicine and physical therapy as well as athletic training students.
+She provides consultation and mentorship for individuals interested in enhancing their work with athletes or pursuing the CMPC credential.
+She is also past-president of the North Dakota State Board of Psychologist Examiners (NDSBPE).

 In her spare time, Dr. Haugen competes in triathlons and enjoys camping and hiking with her husband, Dave, who specializes in couples therapy, and two border collie mix rescue dogs, Molly and Fromm.

-- Ad-hoc manuscript reviewer for Clinical Practice in Athletic Training
+Ad-hoc manuscript reviewer for Clinical Practice in Athletic Training and Journal of Athlete Development and Experience.

-- Registered therapy dog team, Alliance of Therapy Dogs with rescue dog, Molly
+Registered therapy dog team, Alliance of Therapy Dogs with her rescue dog, Molly

 I strongly believe in pursuing goals, having good relationships, and self-care, so I practice what I preach!
 As a triathlete, I spend most of my summer racing sprint to half-Iron distances.
 I played basketball and ran track as a sprinter in my high school days.
 I love watching documentaries (but not movies), playing board games, and going on bike tours with my husband.
 I spend the fall camping and hiking with my family (husband and 2 rescue dogs) and watching sports.
 I also have a love of 90s music, flannel shirts, the Oxford comma, and puns.